 Pasta, pizza, donuts, canned whatever – these are all the foods that brought you to my website in the first place, so it’s best to replace these unhealthy, processed foods with cleaner, more natural alternatives.

-When I say “plant-based”, I am not necessarily describing a vegan diet.
+When I say “plant-based diet”, I am not necessarily describing a vegan diet.
 I believe that it is important to base your diet around plants.
 I believe that it is healthier to eat less meat and focus more on plant-sources of protein, but it is not critical to become vegan.

 While I was vegan for over three years, I incorporated small amounts of meat and eggs during my pregnancy.
 Even after I gave birth, I have continued to eat eggs from pasture-raised chickens (my sister has backyard chickens), and wild caught fish on occasion.
 I still avoid dairy and I don’t eat red meat.